SEARCH

 Instead of throwing fertilizers or other items on your soil and hoping for healthy growth, consider getting a soil test from an accredited laboratory first to understand what you have.

-Find a lab that will check for a variety of macro and micro nutrient levels, pH level, and provide recommendations to amend any deficiencies or monitor any excesses.
+Find a lab that will check for a variety of macro and micronutrient levels, pH level, and provide recommendations to amend any deficiencies or monitor any excesses.

 Plants can only use what they need (they will not overeat) and only if conditions are right to take up the nutrients from the soil.
-Adding surplus—particularly in the form of synthetic fertilizers—doesn’t help the plants and may harm the soil and water.
+Soil pH plays a big role in nutrient uptake.

 Know your growing environment to make the best choices.